tomba07/clickr-rails/README.md

 **For teachers:**
 - Give oral grades based on the response data, rather than a gut feeling.
-- Spend no more taking notes on student participation after or during each lesson.
+- No more notetaking on student participation after or during each lesson.

 **For students:**
 - See how your participation immediately improves your oral grade.
+- Motivation for active participation by being able to see the results.

 ## Features
 <!-- TODO Link to screencasts/screenshots -->